BrenPatF/Sandbox/README.md

 One of the columns in the table is of a custom array type, ctx_inp_arr.
 This is an array of objects of type ctx_inp_obj, which contain information on possible writing of system contexts in the USERENV namespace [Oracle SYS_CONTEXT](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/sqlrf/SYS_CONTEXT.html#GUID-B9934A5D-D97B-4E51-B01B-80C76A5BD086).
 The object type has fields as follows:

  * `ctx_nm`: context name
- * `put_lev`: put level for the context; if header/line is written, the minimum header/line put level is compared to this for writing the context value
+ * `put_lev`: put level for the context; if header/line is put, the minimum header/line put level is compared to this for writing the context value
  * `head_line_fg`: write for 'H' - header only, 'L' - line only, 'B' - both header and line

 An entry in the array should be added for each context desired.